openaps/AndroidAPSdocs/docs/EN/Usage/Automation.rst

 General
 --------
 There are some limits.
-The glucose value has to be between 72 mg/dl and 270 mg/dl.
+The glucose value has to be between 72 and 270 mg/dl or 2 and 15 mmol/l.
 The profile switch has to be between 70 % and 130%.

 **Please be careful:**